alexandreruban/alexandreruban/README.md

 My name is Alexandre, I'm a Ruby on Rails developer and designer from France.

 The tools I *love* working with are:
-- Ruby, Ruby on Rails and Hotwire
+- Ruby, Ruby on Rails and turbo-rails
 - Stimulus for sprinkles (✨) of JavaScript
 - Minitest for testing
 - CSS and Figma for the design